segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ## Supported Video Events

-Adobe Analytics supports many - but not all - of our [specced video events](/docs/connections/spec/video/).
+Adobe Analytics supports many - but not all - of the [Segment video spec events](/docs/connections/spec/video/).
 Note, too, that **some events required for Adobe Analytics are not specced as part of Segment's standard video tracking**, so read the documentation closely.
 The list below includes supported events, as well as the corresponding Adobe method(s) triggered.
-In the next section, we go into more detail on the functionality of each event, as well as list any required properties:
+The next section explains the function of each event in more detail, and lists any required properties.

 <table>
   <tr>